Merlinthewizord/Scintara/README.md

 # Overview

-Bloomed Terminal blends a small local LLM with a minimal FastAPI surface and a personality layer for tone control.
+Bloomed Terminal blends Anthropic's Claude models with a minimal FastAPI surface and a personality layer for tone control.
 On a schedule, it produces compact, grounded entries with a six-turn exchange, then stores them with metadata for lightweight downstream use.

 ---

 # Features

-- Local, lightweight model that runs on typical workstations and uses GPU if available.
+- Anthropic-powered generation via an API key; no local model runtime needed.
 - Clean HTTP surface: /health, /v1/model_info, and /v1/chat.
 - House style via built-in personas; you can supply a system message when needed.
 - Automated cadence: a secured, hourly pipeline writes new entries to Firebase Realtime Database.